synaptics-astra/doc/index.rst

 .. toctree::
    :hidden:

+   quickstart.rst
    linux.rst
    yocto.rst
    release_notes.rst

 Welcome to the Synaptics ASTRA SDK documentation.

+Documentation
+*************

-The following documents are available:
+For more in-depth information, the following documents are available:

+:doc:`quickstart`

+  This guide explains in a few words how to get started with the Synaptics Astra SDK

 :doc:`linux`